VAT reverse charge: Everything you need to know

 How does reverse charge VAT work on VAT returns?

-If you’re a supplier then you only need to put the net value of the sale on your tax return in box 6 of your VAT return.
+If you’re a supplier, you only need to put the net value of the sale on your tax return in box 6 of your VAT return.
 You shouldn’t put any output tax on the sale if the VAT was paid through the reverse charge.

-Meanwhile, if you’re the customer who paid the reverse charge VAT then you do need to record output tax in box 1 of your tax return.
+Meanwhile, if you’re the customer who paid the reverse charge VAT, you’ll need to record output tax in box 1 of your tax return.

 You can then reclaim the reverse charge goods or services via input tax, so long as it adheres to all the usual VAT rules.